saahuja/Alternative-CPP-STL-StringClass/README.md

 # Alternative-CPP-STL-StringClass

 This is an alternative C++ STL String Library With Buffer Manager.
+All methods below can handle C-String as well.
 Interface includes the following functionality: